survivejs/webpack-book/manuscript/output/03_multiple_pages.md

 document.body.appendChild(demoComponent);
 ```

 The file could go to a directory of its own.
-Here we reuse the existing code to get something to show up.
+Here the existing code is reused to get something to show up.
 Webpack configuration has to point to this file:

 **webpack.config.js**